 Working from home is becoming increasingly popular with many of us trying to escape exhausting commutes whilst balancing family and work lives.
 Setting up a home office seems like a dream but you need to get it organised to keep the right distance between what is work and what is personal.
 What ideas do you have for brightening your work space and what sort of budget do you have in mind?
 Here are top tips for getting that first home office working well for you and your family.
+Here are top tips on setting up your home office.

 We don’t all have huge houses but ideally if you have a room that can just be used as an office, that is perfect.
 If not, look proactively at your home and work out what space can be allocated to your work.
 I once worked on a large landing effectively.
 Box rooms can be perfect too.
 If all else fails, perhaps you can screen off an area of your lounge purely for your office equipment.
 If you will have clients visiting you, you probably don’t want them seeing every area of your house so perhaps put your office near an external door.